Justasrimavicius/microgogool/README.md

 ## Known problems/bugs/things to point out

 - Not a problem per se, but not fully finished functionality/tests.
 Will add to this project for an additional month(mainly trying to achieve max coverage).
-- I might have to postpone finishing this project currently - a new opportunity has risen that needs a lot of planning.
+- I might have to slow down the progress of this project currently - a new opportunity has risen that needs a lot of planning.